Fire Ban Definitions

 - A Fire Ban – No Fires, except for approved gas or propane cooking appliances.

-- "A Fire Ban" - Several Fire Ban in Effect signs are posted at entrances to the County of Newell; a news release is sent out to the local media outlets; Ads may be run in the local media; and a notification on the Alberta Fire Bans website is posted.
-Notification will also be posted on the County Web Site and perhaps other Social Media as well.
+- "A Fire Ban" - Several Fire Ban in Effect signs are posted at entrances to the County of Newell; a news release is sent out to the local media outlets; Ads may be run in the local media; a notification on the Alberta Fire Bans website is posted.
+Notification will also be posted on the County website and all social media accounts.

 - "A Fire Restriction" - Refer to "A Fire Ban" mentioned above.

-- "A Fire Advisory" - A news release is sent to the local media; ads may be run in the local media; and a notification on the Alberta Fire Bans website is posted.
-Notification will also be posted on the County Web Site and perhaps other Social Media as well.
+- "A Fire Advisory" - A news release is sent to the local media; ads may be run in the local media, and a notification on the Alberta Fire Bans website is posted.
+Notification will also be posted on the County website and all social media channels.

-When a "A Fire Ban" or a "A Fire Restriction" is implemented, all existing Fire Permits are immediately cancelled and no new permits will be issued during the life of the ban.
+When an "A Fire Ban" or an "A Fire Restriction" is implemented, all existing Fire Permits are immediately canceled and no new permits will be issued during the life of the ban.
 All existing fires need to be immediately extinguished.
 Exceptions are not permitted.
 Once the Fire Ban is lifted, new permits can then be issued.

-Now you know, so burn safe, use a good neighbour policy and do not let your fire get out of hand as a fire can double in size every 30 seconds.
+Now you know, so burn safe, use a good neighbor policy and do not let your fire get out of hand as a fire can double in size every 30 seconds.